 Launch New Products and Services

 As the demands for online shopping increase, eCommerce businesses are forced to keep up.
-According to a recent retail survey, over 25% of traditional retailers launched an eCommerce store over the past year.
+According to a recent retail survey by Software Advice, over 25% of traditional retailers launched an eCommerce store over the past year.
 For online sellers trying to expand into new markets, now is the time.
 But more competition means increased pressure to stay ahead of the curve: new products, new POS systems, and new delivery service methods will set your business apart from the rest.
 The downside is many online sellers may not have the cash on hand to invest in these things.
 In these cases, revenue advance offers a way forward.

 As a business owner or entrepreneur, you know just how much time and money go into outreach.
 And it’s not about what you think looks nice—it’s about the numbers.
 For eCommerce businesses specifically, your bread and butter come from digital advertising, where Facebook Ads and paid searches drive traffic to your page.
 You’re also investing in a marketing and sales team to handle these metrics…and yes, all of this requires more money spent.

 Remember, the money going into the marketing and outreach strategies is your cash outflow from daily business operations.
 If you hit a slow season where inflow has decreased, customer outreach and other advertising tactics would need to go on hold, preventing your business from scaling.
 Fortunately, a revenue advance fills in those financial gaps, allowing you to continue running the business as normal, paying back the advance faster as sales pick back up in the busy season.